Difference Between Linux vs FreeBSD

-- History and lineage of the systems is another major difference between Linux and FreeBSD.
+- The history and lineage of the systems is another major difference between Linux and FreeBSD.

-- He then combined the developed Linux kernel with multiple components from the GNU to build a complete Unix-like operating system.
+- He then combined the developed Linux kernel with multiple GNU components to build a complete Unix-like operating system.

 - Linux was completely developed from scratch without using anything from the existed Unix operating system.

 - Linux differs from Unix in many ways.

 - On the other hand, FreeBSD has close ties with the Unix operating system.

 - Berkeley Software Distributions or BSD was developed in Berkeley at the University of California.

 - BSD is an extended version of the Unix operating system, and their licensing terms are highly agreeable.

 - Later, BSD rewrites all the original licenses with a complete BSD license, and the operating system was later completely replaced with all possible open-source alternatives.

 3. The difference in the scope of the system